symfony/symfony/UPGRADE-5.0.md

  * Removed the `Debug` class, use the one from the `ErrorRenderer` component instead
  * Removed the `FlattenException` class, use the one from the `ErrorRenderer` component instead
- * Removed the component component in favor of the `ErrorHandler` component
+ * Removed the component in favor of the `ErrorHandler` component

 DependencyInjection
 -------------------